 Good morning!
 Today I am sharing the best homemade pancakes with a recipe that never misses.
 With the onset of the school year, my children are planning to help me cook dinner once a week.
 They will follow the recipe and I will be there to guide them and teach them as they go.
 They are also anxious to take over the pancake making duties now that we have a new griddle.
-My friends at eBay invited us to share about their end of season sale and kitchen finds.
 Sort of a funny story of how the griddle came about.
 Let’s just say it’s bringing back a flood of memories over here.

 Ever since moving into this home, we’ve been using a pan that sits across our burners to make pancakes.
 Without fail, I burn them every. single. time.
 It’s become a joke around here.
 Well when we were visiting our family up in Coeur d’Alene, Idaho, the kids learned to make French toast using an electric griddle.
 It brought back so many memories of making pancakes with my dad while growing up.
 I loved everything about doing that with him.